chinyun/robofriends/README.md

 # robofriends
-This is a web app created by React.js, it use jsonplaceholder.com for id, name, email and username.
-And use api from robohash.org to grab robots' pictures.
+This is a web app bulit by React.js.
+It uses informations (id, name, email and username) grabbed from Jsonplaceholder.com and uses Api  provided from robohash.org to demonstrate robots' pictures.